Stvff/ArbAsm/README.md

 ```
 <instruction mnemonic> <arguments seperated by commata>;
 ```
-Arguments are either a register or number.\
+(note the semicolon at the end)\
-Note the semicolon at the end.\
+Arguments are either registers or numbers.\
 When an instruction is executed, its primary result is printed to the screen.
 What its primary result is, is detailed in the 'Instruction mnemonics' section.\
 The notation of both inputs and outputs is little-endian by default, opposite of what is standard in english.
 Should one desire it any different, endianness can be changed (see the `set` mnemonic and `endia` register).